1984 NCAA Division I men's ice hockey tournament

 The 1984 NCAA Division I men's ice hockey tournament was the culmination of the 1983–84 NCAA Division I men's ice hockey season, the 37th such tournament in NCAA history.
 It was held between March 16 and 24, 1984, and concluded with Bowling Green defeating Minnesota-Duluth 5-4 in quadruple overtime.
-All Quarterfinals matchups were held at home team venues, while all succeeding games were played at the 1980 Olympic Arena in Lake Placid, New York.
+All Quarterfinals matchups were held at home team venues, while all succeeding games were played at the Olympic Center Ice Rink in Lake Placid, New York.

-As of 2021 the final game is the longest match to determine a champion in NCAA history.
+As of 2025, the final game is the longest match to determine a champion in NCAA history.

 Qualifying teams

 The NCAA permitted 8 teams to qualify for the tournament and divided its qualifiers into two regions (East and West).
 Each of the tournament champions from the three Division I conferences (CCHA, ECAC and WCHA) received automatic invitations into the tournament with At-large bids making up the remaining 5 teams, an additional 2 western and 3 eastern schools.